AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 #### Determining the Sand Bed's Fluidization Flow

-The subteam used the following code, copied from the file FluidizationVelocity.py found on the subteam's GitHub page, to estimate the fluidization velocity & fluidization flow of the sand bed in the prototype reactor.
+The subteam used the following code, copied from the file FluidizationVelocity.py found on the subteam's GitHub page, to estimate the fluidization velocity and fluidization flow of the sand bed in the prototype reactor.
 The code is based on [Equation 1](#Equation-1).
 The code requests as input: the reactor's cross-sectional area; the kinematic viscosity of water at a particular temperature (e.g. room temperature); the sand's porosity, which the subteam experimentally determined; silica sand's density; the average diameter of the sand grains, which the subteam measured.
 The code outputs the velocity and flow of water required to fluidize the sand bed.

 The following values were used for the subteam to calculate the fluidization flow of 2.54 mL/s: